kostamilorava/ultimate-backup-server/README.md

 would normally.
 This gives you unique possibility to have for example 10 versions of backup for 300 GB that might take 305 GB disk space.

-This app also provides healt checks functionality for backups and notifies you as soon as health issues are detected.
+This app also provides health checks functionality for backups and notifies you as soon as health issues are detected.

 ### Application Setup (local)